pypeit/PypeIt/doc/help/pypeit_install_extinctfile.rst

     Script to install user-created extinction file

     positional arguments:
-      files       Filename(s) of the extinction file(s) to be installed in the PypeIt cache
+      files       One or more files with extinction curve data to be installed in the PypeIt cache.
+May include wildcards for multiple files with the same root.

     options:
       -h, --help  show this help message and exit